 What is management's attitude toward risks in your project?
 Where do they want to take risks?
 Where are they risk adverse?
 How tolerant is the management of schedule slippage?
 Is a schedule slippage of two weeks okay?
 How about four weeks?
 How about cost variance tolerance?

-What format will you use to report risks?
+What formats will you use to report risks?
 What will you include?

 People learn much from examples.
 Therefore, take a look at this example of a risk management plan.
 As you can see, these plans don't have to be complicated or lengthy.